marsella/privacy-preserving-network-analysis/BIS/README.md

 ```

 ### Format the BIS data for a table
-The `make_csv.py` formats the BIS data into a CSV to fill Table ??.
+The `make_csv.py` formats the BIS data into a CSV

-It parses data scraped directly from the BIS website, compute exact and approximate (TODO: clearing?) and formats the result, along with the corresponding country and their equity reserves, in `BIS_data.csv`.
+It parses data scraped directly from the BIS website, compute exact and approximate clearing vectors (from the Eisenberg-Noe model) and formats the result, along with the corresponding country and their equity reserves, in `BIS_data.csv`.

 ### Compute synthetic debt error
-The `debt_error.py` file generates synthetic data for a group of 20 entities, computes the exact and approximate (TODO: clearing?) and formats the result in `debt_error.csv`.
-This is used to create Figure ??.
+The `debt_error.py` file generates synthetic data for a group of 20 entities, computes the exact and approximate (from the Eisenberg-Noe model) and formats the result in `debt_error.csv`.

 ## Format the BIS data for MPC computations